Blueprint-Finance/concrete-docs/docs/Overview/how-it-works.md

 sidebar_position: 2
 ---

 Concrete is a decentralized protocol that aims to improve the borrowing and liquidation process in decentralized finance (DeFi), offering **automation** and **protection** against market volatility.
 It addresses inefficiencies in traditional DeFi lending mechanisms and helps users avoid costly liquidations.

-Below is a step-by-step breakdown of how Concrete works, incorporating the provided diagram and example.
+Below is a step-by-step breakdown of how Concrete works.

 ## **Typical Borrowing and Liquidation Process**